 Eligible organizations may apply for one-time capital grants through an open application process.
-Grant size typically will range from $250,000 to $3,000,000 and will be paid over single or multiple years based on the nature of the project.
+Grant size typically will range from $250,000 to $1,000,000 (and may occasionally be outside that range) and will be paid over single or multiple years based on the nature of the project and availability of funds.
 As a new funding initiative, we expect that these criteria may evolve over time.

 The following will be used as a first screening for eligibility to apply for funding:

 - Funding will be prioritized for projects located in or significantly engaging residents in the following Boston neighborhoods: Dorchester, East Boston, Mattapan, Roxbury or the following cities: Brockton, Lynn or Springfield.
 At this time, preference is given to organizations located in the priority neighborhoods and cities.